-We will also Make Our Mark by continuing our programs that focus on fighting childhood obesity by promoting a healthy lifestyle: Kids in the Kitchen and Healthy Hearts, Early Starts.
-These events are some of our largest volunteer opportunities and are purely run by our Provisional Class.
-This year, the Kids in the Kitchen Program will serve an estimated 600 children at the San Angelo Museum of Fine Arts’ Family Day events, and our Healthy Hearts, Early Starts will serve an unprecedented number with its move to House of Faith.
+We will also Be the Change in our community by continuing our programs that focus on fighting childhood obesity by promoting a healthy lifestyle: Kids in the Kitchen and Healthy Hearts, Early Starts.
+These events are some of our largest volunteer opportunities and are run solely by our Provisional Class.
+This year, the Kids in the Kitchen Program will serve an estimated 500 children at the San Angelo Museum of Fine Arts’ Family Day events, and our Healthy Hearts, Early Starts program will continue to make a positive impact in our community.

-On April 21st, we will cap our year off with our 4th annual Touch-A-Truck community event, which is a completely free experience that allows the toys in a child’s toy box to come alive!
-The committee is dedicated to creating a larger attendance, volunteer force, and fleet of trucks than ever before!
+In April we will cap our year off with our 5th annual Touch-A-Truck community event, which provides a unique opportunity for children to explore vehicles of all types.
+The committee is dedicated to creating a larger attendance, volunteer force, and fleet of vehicles than ever before!